Guide: Travel to Sardinia by ferry

 Travelling and staying in Sardinia

-If you go by car, make sure you are at the port on time.
-Especially in the summer it can be very busy on the southern French and Northern Italian roads and at the ferry service.
+If you go by car, ensure you are at the port on time.
+Especially in the summer, it can be hectic on the southern French and Northern Italian roads and at the ferry service.
 You would do well to plan your route carefully.
-You can also consider staying overnight in one of the departure ports.
-Then you know for sure that you can get to the ferry on time.
+You can also consider staying overnight at one of the departure ports.
+Then you know that you can get to the ferry on time.

-Cagliari is one of the best known cities on Sardinia.
+Cagliari is one of the best-known cities in Sardinia.

-Sardinia is quite big and there is lots to see, so bringing your car on the ferry or renting a car at the location can come in handy.
+Sardinia is quite big and has lots to see, so bringing your car on the ferry or renting a vehicle at the location can be handy.
 Cagliari is the capital city of Sardinia.
 Sardinia is located south of Corsica and houses some 1.65 million inhabitants.

 Frequently Asked Questions: Sardinia